 Filter Tours

 We’ll begin with a visit to the famous Snow Monkey Park, where you can watch wild Japanese macaques enjoying a soak in the hot springs—set in the peaceful mountains of Nagano.
 After the walk, we’ll head over to the nearby Shibu Onsen area, a beautiful historic hot spring town.
 Lunch will be served at a local restaurant here, featuring freshly made soba noodles and other regional specialties.
 After lunch, you’ll have time to unwind in one of Shibu Onsen’s public baths.
 The mineral-rich waters are said to have healing properties and offer the perfect way to relax.
 And for a bit of extra fun, there’s the chance to collect stamps from different hot springs using a special towel—a local tradition that adds a playful touch to your visit.
 Whether you're here to relax, explore, or enjoy good food and drink, this tour offers a great mix of what makes Nagano special.
 Optional free pick-up support available upon request.
-Our tours start from April 15, 2025.Join us for an amazing experience
+Please read the pick-up details before making your reservation.

 This value-packed trip with a government-licensed and experienced multilingual tour guide is a fantastic and efficient way toexplore both of the ancient post towns!
 You can travel between Magome and Tsumago by infrequent direct bus.
 Nakasendo was one of the two highways during the Edo period connecting Tokyo with Kyoto, running through the Kiso Valley.
 Travelers at that time walked along the highway, stopping at "post towns" for rest.
 Some of those post towns have been well preserved and show tourists today exactly what Japan was like hundreds of years ago.
 Stunning forests, beautiful villages and traditions, we would love to recommend it to everyone interested in Japanese nature and history.
 This private tour is a walking day tour.
 A private vehicle is not included.
 Public transportation or local taxis may be used.
 Exact transportation costs can be discussed with the guide after a reservation is finalized.
 Please have Japanese Yen on hand for your transportation costs.